trigger-corp/Forge-Documentation/source/modules/facebook.rst

 Takes the same options and returns the same data as ``facebook.authorize``, but will not prompt the user for login if required.
 Used to only log in a user if their interaction is not required.

+For more information about the ``audience`` parameter, see the :ref:`modules-facebook-authorize`.

 .. js:function:: facebook.authorize([permissions, ]success, error)

     :param array permissions: An optional array of permissions to request
+    :param array audience: Optional string indicating who should see updates by default
     :param function(token_information) success: callback to be invoked when no errors occur
     :param function(content) error: called with details of any error which may occur